menandmice/micetro_docs/guides/user-manual/console_actions.rst

 To view the log messages, do the following:

-1. In the main Men&Mice window, move to the menu bar and select :guilabel:`Query --> Men&Mice Suite Log`.
+1. In the main Men&Mice window, move to the menu bar and select :menuselection:`Query --> Men&Mice Suite Log`.
 The *Men&Mice Suite Log* tab displays.

 .. image:: ../../images/console-log.png
   :width: 70%